 Locals will also have a dish of spice cake.
 Although the texture is a tad too dry for our taste, you should try it once.
 Our favourite tea guy, pictured above, is second from the left (there are only four of them); he’s the one with the sweet smile.

-A warning: thanks to more daily flights into Marrakech, mass tourism has well and truly hit the city and the Djemaa Al Fna is world’s away from the square that first mesmerised us more than ten years ago.
-While you’d think more tourists would mean more wealth to go around, the stall touts have become more competitive and more aggressive, and everyone seems set on relieving you of your dirhams.
+A warning: When we originally wrote this, thanks to more daily flights into Marrakech, mass tourism had well and truly hit the city and the Djemaa Al Fna was world’s away from the square that first mesmerised us more than twenty years ago.
+While you’d think more tourists would mean more wealth to go around, the stall touts became more competitive and more aggressive, and everyone seemed set on relieving you of your dirhams.
+Let’s hope it calmed down now.

 Tips to Enjoying the Djemaa Al Fna